Ep. #621: Bill Barr, Andrew Sullivan, Rep. Nancy Mace

 Well,

-you roll Hunter Biden on right-wing TV and right-wing radio and right-wing networks, you will get major, major ratings.
+if you run Hunter Biden on right-wing TV and right-wing radio and right-wing networks, you will get major, major ratings.

 But this.